shouryaverma/cs_lvl4_project/manual.md

-# cs_lvl4_project
+# User manual

-## Machine Learning Models to Detect Arrhythmia based on ECG Data - Interpretability
+The code is available in both .ipynb notebook and .py code formats.

-## The src folder contains project code both in .ipynb notebook and .py format.
-The code files have the following description:
+These files should be ran in the following order:

   - data_preprocessing: Reads raw MIT-BIH data, prepares test and train datasets for both beats holdout and patient holdout method.
   - pca_tsne_umap: Creates clusters on the test and train data.